Christian Bethancourt Player Props: Rays vs. Tigers

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .213 with 13 doubles, seven home runs and 10 walks.
+- Bethancourt has 13 doubles, seven home runs and 10 walks while hitting .214.

-- Bethancourt has picked up a hit in 52.2% of his 69 games this season, with multiple hits in 14.5% of those games.

-- Bethancourt has driven in a run in 16 games this season (23.2%), including four games with more than one RBI (5.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Bethancourt has had at least one RBI in 24.3% of his games this year (17 of 70), with two or more RBI four times (5.7%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 25 games this season (36.2%), including multiple runs in six games.
+- He has scored in 25 games this year (35.7%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.